lele87/react-challenge/README.md

 <br>

 -   State: the state of the application is managed with Redux, to facilitate communication and sharing of data across components and keep changes more traceables.
 There is a central store with four slices (character, detailCharacter, pagination, ui) with its corresponding reducers and action creators that holds the entire state of the application.
-    The asyncronous actions are dispatched through the Redux thunks functions, depending on certain conditions.
+    The asynchronous actions are dispatched through the Redux thunks functions, depending on certain conditions.

     -   Routing: client side routing enabled by React Router, a redirects file is created to allow to serve all the pages from the same location (index.html).